olebole/irafdoc/doc/softools.mkpkg.rst

   		;
   </pre>
   <p>
-  Here, <tt>"libname.a"</tt> is the IRAF virtual filename of the library (regardless of what directory it resides in), <tt>"memberN"</tt> is the name of a source file which may contain any number of actual library object modules, and <tt>"depN"</tt> is the name of a file upon which the named member depends.
+  Here, <span style="font-family: monospace;">"libname.a"</span> is the IRAF virtual filename of the library (regardless of what directory it resides in), <span style="font-family: monospace;">"memberN"</span> is the name of a source file which may contain any number of actual library object modules, and <span style="font-family: monospace;">"depN"</span> is the name of a file upon which the named member depends.
 If any of the named dependency files is newer than the corresponding member source file, or if the member source file is newer than the compiled library object module, the source file is recompiled and replaced in the library.
 Both source files and dependency files may reside in remote directories.
-The names of dependency files in system libraries should be enclosed in &lt;&gt; delimiters, e.g., <tt>"&lt;fset.h&gt;"</tt>.
+The names of dependency files in system libraries should be enclosed in &lt;&gt; delimiters, e.g., <span style="font-family: monospace;">"&lt;fset.h&gt;"</span>.
 Each member must be described on a separate line.
   </p>
   <p>
-  If the library being updated does not reside in the current directory (directory from which the <tt>"mkpkg"</tt> command was entered) then the library must be <tt>"checked out"</tt> of the remote directory before it can be updated, and checked back in when updating is complete.
+  If the library being updated does not reside in the current directory (directory from which the <span style="font-family: monospace;">"mkpkg"</span> command was entered) then the library must be <span style="font-family: monospace;">"checked out"</span> of the remote directory before it can be updated, and checked back in when updating is complete.
 These operations are performed by macro preprocessor directives, e.g.:
   </p>